 Pay Attention to the Wind

 The wind, in small quantities, such as a light breeze can be very useful during camping.
-It allows you to ventilate your shelter, avoid condensation and limit the appearance of insects such as mosquitoes.
+It allows you to ventilate your shelter, avoid condensation, and limit the appearance of insects such as mosquitoes.

-However, winds that are too strong can ruin your trip and even prove to be dangerous.
+However, winds that are too strong can ruin your trip and even can be dangerous.
 For this, prefer an area sheltered from the wind and tie your tent securely.
 Remember that in the mountains, thermal winds in the morning and evening can be violent.
+So make sure to orient your tent correctly.
+To do this, identify the prevailing wind and position the entrance and the apse of the tent back to the wind.

-Pay Attention to the Distance From the Water Point
+Consider the Distance From the Water Point

 A water point can be very practical in camping, especially if you plan a hike over several days.
 Indeed, water can allow you to stay hydrated, do the dishes and laundry, and cook and bathe.
 However, pitching your tent right next to a water point can have negative consequences: